TechEmpower/FrameworkBenchmarks/README.md

 `--test` and `--exclude` flags.

 ```
-# Install just the software for beego
+# Install just the software for beego (as an example)
 toolset/run-tests.py --install server --test beego --verbose --install-only

-# Install all php software but php-fuel
+# Install all php software but php-fuel (as another example)
 toolset/run-tests.py --install server --test php* --exclude php-fuel --verbose --install-only

 # Install *all* framework software.
 Expect this to take hours!